Updated: August 8, 2023

-- There are several direct costs that might come with a termination or layoff.
-If an employee was fired, you might need to offer severance pay or pay a portion of any unemployment pay.
+- Several direct costs might come with a termination or layoff.
+If an employee was fired, you might need to offer severance pay or pay a portion of unemployment pay.

 - It also costs to hire new staff.
 Perhaps your business pays a recruiter or other hiring agency that may charge a lot.
 Other costs for hiring might include software fees, recruitment advertising, and interviewing.

-- Additionally, you’ll need to to fill the position while you’re completing the new hiring process.
-This often means that some staff members will have to work overtime, mean higher pay, lower productivity, and more unhappy team members.
+- Additionally, you’ll need to fill the position while completing the new hiring process.
+This often means that some staff members will have to work overtime, which means higher pay, lower productivity, and more unhappy team members.

-High turnover rates costs you a lot.
+High turnover rates cost you a lot.
 Plus, you’re losing all the time and investment you’ve put into the person who left.
-So now that we’ve established how important retention is among your staff, let’s look at how to maximize it.
+So now that we’ve established how important retention is among your staff let’s look at how to maximize it.